 A final grade of IN (incomplete) is not normally given in this course except, again, under the most extraordinary and documented circumstances.
 You must contact me within 48 hours of the scheduled day/time of the final exam and complete a Contract to Resolve an Incomplete Grade.
-Otherwise, I will average your laboratory, exam and participation grades and record what you have earned.
-To qualify for Credit/No Credit you must have completed all nine laboratory exercises, taken the three exams, and have satisfactory participation.
-You cannot have satisfactory participation is you do not attend class.
+Otherwise, I will average your laboratory, exam, and attendance and participation grades and record what you have earned.
+To qualify for Credit/No Credit you must have completed all eight laboratory exercises, taken the three exams, and have satisfactory attendance and participation.
 Credit/No Credit forms will be accepted up to 15 minutes prior to the start time for the third exam.
 I will not accept a Credit/No Credit slip after the third exam is distributed.
 The Hunter College grading system will be used in this class and can be viewed in the latest undergraduate catalog available online at http://catalog.hunter.cuny.edu/.